 We can’t thrive until we all belong, until we as a community recognize that we all belong to each other.

-As United Way Asheville Buncombe County turns 100, we are renewing our commitment to putting equity at the center of our work.
+As United Way of Asheville and Buncombe County comes to the close of its 100th anniversary, we have renewed our commitment to putting equity at the center of our work.

-We invite you to learn about our vision for the present and for the next 100 years and to get involved in helping us create a united and resilient community where everyone belongs and everyone thrives!
+We invite you to learn about our vision for the present moment, and for the next 100 years and to get involved in helping us create a united and resilient community where everyone belongs and everyone thrives.

 We Are 100!

-Together, our community is issuing a challenge to achieve a bold goal of ALL Asheville City and Buncombe County students graduating from high school ready and fully prepared to pursue their goals and dreams by 2035.
+Together, our community is issuing a challenge to achieve a bold goal that by 2035 ALL Asheville City and Buncombe County students graduate from high school ready and fully prepared to pursue their goals and dreams.

 For 100 years, we have worked side by side with the people of Asheville and Buncombe County and our strategic partners as a convener to bring together people and resources needed to tackle crucial community issues and connect people to the support they need.